chris-moreton/plutus-pioneer-program/docs/pioneer/week4.rst

 a value representing the slot that was reached, but, as we are not interested in that value here, we use *void* to ignore it.
 We then simulate the call to the *grab* endpoint by Wallet 2.

-Now, we can write a function to call *runEmulatorTraceIO* with out *Trace*.
+Now, we can write a function to call *runEmulatorTraceIO* with our *Trace*.

 .. code:: haskell